Joining the Academic Conversation

-Questioning ourselves is simply human; even the subject-matter gods question themselves.
-In fact, they probably do it more than most: questioning our thoughts and beliefs is essential to critical thinking.
+Questioning ourselves is simply human; even the subject-matter experts question themselves.
+In fact, they probably do so more than most: questioning our thoughts and beliefs is essential to critical thinking.

-The bottom line, though, is that a good idea is a good idea no matter where it comes from, and the "academic conversation" is simply an ongoing conversation in which people from all over the world and across time contribute to knowledge.
+The bottom line, though, is that a good idea is a good idea no matter where it comes from, and the "academic conversation" is simply an ongoing conversation to which people from all over the world and across time contribute knowledge.